spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

         /*
          * Here you can specify the ways you want to be notified when certain
          * events take place.
-Possible values are "log", "mail" and "slack".
+Possible values are "log", "mail", "slack" and "pushover".
          *
          * Slack requires the installation of the maknz/slack package.
          */